ChenPaulYu/djtransgan-icassp2022/index.md

 <hr>

 1. `Sum`    : transitions created by summation of two tracks without any effects
-2. `Linear` : transitions created by applying linear cross-fading in the transition region.
+2. `Linear` : transitions created by applying linear cross-fading in the transition region
-3. `Rule`   : transitions created by general purpose expert DJs' rule.
+3. `Rule`   : transitions created by general purpose expert DJs' rule
-4. `GAN`    : transitions created by GANs' generator (our proposed).
+4. `GAN`    : transitions created by GANs' generator (our proposed)
-5. `Human`  : transitions created by an expert DJ.
+5. `Human`  : transitions created by an expert DJ